SMosegaard/cds-vis/assignments/assignment-2/README.md

-# Portfolio 2 - Classification Benchmarks with Logistic Regression and Neural Networks
+# Assignment 2 - Classification Benchmarks with Logistic Regression and Neural Networks
 *By Sofie Mosegaard, 15-03-2023*

 This repository hosts two pipelines for multiclass image classification: Logistic Regression (LR) and Neural Network (NN).
 The pipelines utilize supervised machine learning techniques, where the models learn patterns from labeled data to make predictions on unseen data.